- Research Associate in Urban Mobility

 (iii) Environmental governance: Examining regulations, policies and interventions aimed at addressing environmental concerns such as sustainability and climate change.
 A particular interest is how the framing and implementation of behaviour change interventions shapes their likelihood of success.

-Brendan is currently involved in two research projects as part of his role in the TSU:
+Brendan is currently involved in three research projects as part of his role in the TSU:

 - Cooper, S., Doody, B.J. and Allwood, J.M.
 (2017) Socio-technical factors influencing current trends in material throughput in the UK automotive industry.
 Journal of Cleaner Production, 156: 817-827.